kriti-banka/Upanah-Sneaker-Store/README.md

 2. Install express , hbs , path in the root folder.

-3. Now go into the src directory using 'cd src'.
+3. Now go into the src directory using `cd src`.

-4. Then run the command 'node index.js' in the terminal.
+4. Then run the command `node index.js` in the terminal.